thomasman123/SalesRecruit/APPLICANTS_PAGE_FEATURES.md

 # Applicants Page Features

 ## Overview
-The applicants page has been completely redesigned to provide a cleaner, more organized view of job applicants with AI-powered scoring capabilities.
+The applicants page has been completely redesigned to provide a cleaner, more organized view of job applicants with AI-powered scoring capabilities and detailed profile viewing.

 ## Key Features